 1. Achievement – Running gives you a feeling of satisfaction.
 There’s an undeniable boost to one’s self-esteem associated with running 5K or 10K at one go.
 Even if you can only run 2K, that’s 2K more than you would have run if you had decided to stay home.
 Attaching a number to your run helps you to feel better about it, even if that number is in terms of minutes rather than kilometers.
 Some people even use pedometers so that they know how many steps they’ve taken during their run.
 Once again, this gives them a number; it quantifies their sense of achievement.

-2. Endorphins – Another reason why running helps is because of the endorphins released in your body when you run.
-Endorphins are chemicals that elevate your mood and make you feel good.
+2. Endorphins – Another reason is that endorphins, chemicals that elevate your mood and make you feel good, are released in your body when you run.
 They’re released in any type of exercise, but especially cardio.
 There’s a certain type of security that comes with knowing that you can feel good even if it’s for a short period of time.
 The option to go for a run or get involved in a sport is always open to you.
 For someone who’s feeling depressed, this can be like a light at the end of a tunnel.

 3. Health – As time goes on and you keep running or get involved in some sport, your health generally gets better.
 Your body feels good, even if your mind hasn’t caught up to it yet.
 Over time, the mind naturally catches up.
 So running can actually boost your mental mechanisms and improve your mood in the long run.
 It creates enthusiasm—the urge to do something, to try something, to keep moving forward.
 It creates motivation—the urge to achieve something.
 And it enables you to stay in touch with your feelings without repressing them or spilling them out completely.